 As my poor KitchenAid sits proudly on the kitchen top, gleaming, begging to be used, & at least 3 Amazon deliveries of cookbooks have made their way to cookbook corner, their pages eagerly awaiting a dusting of flour & a splash of batter, alas I have not had the time or energy to commit this last week.
-It’s times like these that everyone should have a recipe up their sleeve, a recipe that requires very little effort & commitment, a recipe that has been made so many a time that it can be produced on autopilot, a recipe whose end result will please all senses, a recipe that will be enjoyed & looked forward to for the rest of the working week.
+It’s times like these that everyone should have a recipe up their sleeve, a recipe that requires very little effort & commitment, a recipe that has been made so many times that it can be produced on autopilot & that will be enjoyed for the rest of the working week.
 For me, this recipe is banana bread.

-I still recall the very first time that I tasted this little wonder.
-When I was a little girl, one of my closest friends lived right at the end of my street (not that far considering the village that I grew up in only consisted of two).
+I still recall the very first time that I tasted banana in a cake.
+When I was a little girl, one of my closest friends lived right at the end of my street (not that far considering the village that I grew up in only consisted of two streets).
 We would spend most of our after school hours climbing trees, on bike rides, at sleepovers, in swimming club & (just when it couldn’t sound anymore cliché) on occasion, I would join her & 2 younger sisters on a visit to their grandparents farm, yes I grew up in the countryside, in the middle of nowhere.
-It was here, after a busy day of building dens & the like, that I was kindly offered a slice of homemade banana bread, still slightly warm from the oven.
-It was delicious, hearty, sweet, something that coming from a family quite unadventurous in their eating habits, I had never experienced.
-I am eternally grateful.
+It was here, after a busy day of building dens & the like, that I was kindly offered a slice of homemade banana cake, still slightly warm from the oven.
+It was delicious, hearty, sweet, something that I had never experienced.
+I was hooked.

 I truly believe that it is this experience which lead to me becoming the kind of person who purposely buys the slightly bruised, blackened, lonely bananas in the reduced aisle of Tesco (thus resulting in multiple breads being baked & the beginning of a very unhealthy collection of loaf tins).
 Part of a banana breads beauty is that it uses that what would otherwise be wasted, I hate waste.
 With just a few store cupboard ingredients, it is transforms into something even more delicious with a now extended shelf life than said previous manky black bananas.

 No matter how hard pressed I am for time, I can always find enough to bake a mid-week banana bread.
-For me, the pleasure of a thick slice, toasted & topped with a good quality salted butter is justification enough.
+For me, the pure pleasure of a thick slice, toasted & topped with a decent amount of salted butter is justification enough.
 Not to mention the undeniable aroma that fills the house as it bakes, a scent that will grant you with a sense of domestic goddess (I kid you not).
-Now, I have made more variations & tweaks to this recipe than I could dare to count over the years, & no doubt I will make many more, but for now, (for me), it is perfect.
-So before I begin sounding like I’m forming my own banana bread appreciation society (I think Covid had that covered), I bring you comfort in a loaf tin.
+Now, I have made more variations & tweaks to this recipe than I dare to count over the years, & no doubt I will make many more, but for now, (for me), it is perfect.
+So before I begin sounding like I’m forming a banana bread appreciation society (I think Covid had that covered), I bring you comfort in a loaf tin.
 Happy toasting.

 (makes one large 2lb loaf)